-economies and legal systems more quickly to meet EU conditions for membership, while bringing local living standards somewhat closer to EU standards.
+Skeptics of EU policy said this level of resources appeared at odds with commitments made at the June 2003 Thessaloniki EU summit, when EU leaders recognized the countries of the region as prospective EU members.
+Critics pointed to generous EU pre-accession aid given to Central European countries and to neighboring Bulgaria and Romania as a model, saying more extensive aid would help the Balkan countries restructure their economies and legal systems more quickly to meet EU conditions for membership, while bringing local living standards somewhat closer to EU standards.
 The EU has taken steps that appear to be aimed at dealing with these problems.
 CARDS has been folded into the Instrument for Pre-Accession Assistance (IPA), which helps all countries seeking EU membership.
-The EU has allocated 11.468 billion euros (over \$16.87 billion) for the IPA for 2007-2013.
+The EU has allocated 11.47 billion euros (over \$17.81 billion) for the IPA for 2007-2013.

 The prospects for Balkan countries to join the EU are clouded by public skepticism in wealthy EU member states about the benefits of further enlargement.
-While Croatia may join the EU in the next few years, it take much longer for other countries to gain membership, given their current poverty and need for further progress on reforms.
+While Croatia may join the EU as early as 2011, it may take much longer for other countries to gain membership, given their current poverty and need for further progress on reforms.